brandonbloom/cleff/README.md

 ## Status

-The basics of handler and computation co-routines are working.
+The basics of first-class effects and handlers are working.

 Here's a simple non-deterministic choice effect: